 - Go to a safe place: your room, a friend's room, a colleague's room, or anywhere you will feel safe. - Call someone you trust.
 No matter how late it is, you should not be alone.
-Call a close friend, your program director or associate director, MiddSafe Advocate (802-377-0239) (students only) or the WomenSafe Hotline (1-800-388-4205) (all individuals).
+Call a close friend, your program director or associate director, MiddSafe Advocate (802.377.0239) (students only) or the WomenSafe Hotline (800.388.4205) (all individuals).
 MiddSafe advocates are Middlebury College students committed to providing a safe and confidential resource for individuals in need of support and information around sexual assault, stalking, dating violence, domestic violence, and other personal violations.
 WomenSafe offers trained volunteers who can meet with you in person to provide immediate confidential support and information at any time.
 WomenSafe provides care and support for individuals of all gender identities and sexual orientations. - If safety is an immediate concern call 911 or contact the Department of Public Safety to access police or emergency services.
 You have the option of reporting to the police at any time, or you can decide not to make a report to the police.
 Middlebury will provide assistance if you wish to make a police report.
 This option is available regardless of whether you choose to file a complaint with Middlebury.
 Individuals may request assistance by contacting a CRT9/HRO), BLSE dean or associate director or Public Safety.

-- Public Safety provides 24-hour emergency response, safety planning, and accommodations, including issuing an emergency campus no contact order, connecting you with the police or medical or counseling professionals, providing transportation to campus or community services (e.g., Porter Medical Center, Parton Health Center, the Middlebury Police, or WomenSafe), recording an initial report, and facilitating contact with Middlebury officials so that you can receive information about reporting, and academic, residential, or other accommodations.
-You do not need to disclose the nature of your emergency to receive transportation or to be connected to counseling, medical, or other services. - Please seek immediate medical care.
+- Public Safety is available 24 hours a day and will dispatch emergency response, assist with safety planning and accommodations including issuing an emergency campus no contact order, connecting you with the police or medical or counseling professionals, (e.g., Porter Medical Center, Center for Health and Wellness, the Middlebury Police, or WomenSafe), recording an initial report, and facilitating contact with Middlebury officials so that you can receive information about reporting, and academic, residential, or other accommodations.
+You do not need to disclose the nature of your emergency to be connected to counseling, medical, or other services. - Please seek immediate medical care.
 If you may be experiencing or have experienced sexual assault, domestic or dating violence, or stalking, you are encouraged to immediately seek any necessary medical care, and to seek help from appropriate Middlebury, law enforcement and/or medical personnel, even if you are not sure if you have physical injuries and/or you are uncertain about whether to ultimately pursue a complaint or criminal charges, or to seek a protective order.
 Even if you do not feel physical pain, you may have internal injuries that cannot be immediately seen or felt.
-A forensic exam by a trained Sexual Assault Nurse Examiner (SANE), pregnancy testing, emergency contraception, and/or testing for Human Immunodeficiency Virus (HIV) and other sexually transmitted illnesses for both men and women are services available at Parton Health Center on the Middlebury College campus (802-443-5135) and Porter Medical Center, which is located a short distance from Middlebury's campus at 115 Porter Drive, Middlebury, VT (802-388-4701).
+A forensic exam by a trained Sexual Assault Nurse Examiner (SANE), pregnancy testing, emergency contraception, and/or testing for Human Immunodeficiency Virus (HIV) and other sexually transmitted illnesses for both men and women are services available at the Center for Health and Wellness, on the Middlebury College campus (802.443.5135) and Porter Medical Center, which is located at 115 Porter Drive, Middlebury, VT (802.388.4701).